adinitzan/aws_cli_python_project/README.md

    You can install it using pip:
    pip install boto3

+## How to Use

+1. Clone this repository or copy the script.
+2. Run the script:
+python aws_cli_automation.py

+please choose a service to work on:
+1. Instances
+2. S3
+3. Route53
+4. Exit

 ### EC2 Instance Management

 - **List Instances**: Displays EC2 instances filtered by tags.